GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 ![The GFChart Schedule Notifications setting](https://resources.gravitypdf.com/uploads/2020/06/gfchart-schedule-notification-setting.png)

 :::caution
-In our testing we found the *Monthly* frequency repeated every 30 days and did not account for months with 28, 29, or 31 days.
+In our testing, we found the *Monthly* frequency repeated every 30 days and did not account for months with 28, 29, or 31 days.
 This means at the end of the year the report will be running 5 days earlier than the original configuration date.
 :::

 Once you select a frequency and save the Notification settings, a new task will be added to the WordPress cron and scheduled to run at the desired interval.
 The scheduled task time will be set to the Notification settings "save" time.
 Just remember that the default WordPress Cron works off your site traffic, and reports may be sent late if you don't get traffic at the scheduled time ([set up a system cron if timing is important to you](https://kinsta.com/knowledgebase/disable-wp-cron/)).

 If you'd like to change the time that a report will be sent, [you can install and active the free WP Crontrol plugin](https://wordpress.org/plugins/wp-crontrol/).
 After installation, navigate to *Tools -> Cron Events* and search for Hook Names that begin with `gfcsn_` (these are the GFChart Schedule Notification events).
-If this is the first Notification you're setting up you should find one event.
+If this is the first Notification you're setting up, you should find one event.
 Edit the event and adjust the "Next Run" setting with the correct time you'd like.
-Save when finished and your Notification will be automatically sent on the interval you've chosen.
+Save when finished, and your Notification will be automatically sent on the interval you've chosen.

 :::caution
 GFChart's scheduled event uses the Notification ID as a unique identifier.
 You can accidentally override the original form's scheduled event if you duplicate a Gravity Form (the Notification IDs don't change when duplicated) and then update the new form's Notification settings.
 A workaround is to duplicate the Notification(s) on the new form (getting new IDs), deleting the original notifications and then updating the new Notifications settings to re-enabling scheduling.